Thani bin Ahmed Al Zeyoudi

-Thani bin Ahmed Al Zeyoudi is the present Minister of State for Foreign Trade of the United Arab Emirates.
+Thani bin Ahmed Al Zeyoudi is the present Minister of Foreign Trade of the United Arab Emirates.
 He has a DBA in Project and Programme Management from Skema Business School, a master's degree in Project Management from the British University in Dubai, a master's degree in Business Administration from New York Institute of Technology and a bachelor's degree in Petroleum Engineering from the University of Tulsa.
 He was the Minister of Climate Change and Environment from February 2016 to July 2020.